Franchise Marketing Playbook

 Tip: Make your paid media process two-way rather than top-down.
 If a franchisee can share with the corporate office what is and is not working locally, those learnings can be disseminated throughout the company.

-Paid media offers an excellent return on investment, if used strategically throughout a customer’s decision-making journey.
-Using platform-integrated analytics, franchises can measure the results of their ad spend, view audience insights, and refine their strategy nationally and locally.
-Finally, paid media gets messages out quickly, which can help ease big changes such as re-brands.
+Paid media offers an excellent return on investment if used strategically throughout a customer’s decision-making journey.
+Using platform-integrated analytics, franchises can measure the results of their ad spend, view audience insights and refine their strategy nationally and locally.
+Finally, paid media gets messages out quickly, which can help ease big changes such as re-branding.

 Want to read this later?